Top Long Island Playgrounds for Toddlers

-Eisenhower Park's designated toddler area offers entertainment possibilities for little ones.
+Eisenhower Park's designated toddler area offers entertainment for little ones.
 Photo by Gina Massaro

 Eisenhower Park – East Meadow

 Fraser Avenue Park – North Merrick

 Young children love this Town of Hempstead facility; the most difficult thing about a trip here is convincing them to leave.
-Geared toward 2-5-year-olds, there is one large play structure with three slides, two crawl-through tubes, plus a steering wheel and lookout area.
-Swings and a see-saw are also available.
+Geared toward 2- to 5-year-olds, there is one large play structure with three slides, two crawl-through tubes, plus a steering wheel and lookout area.
+Swings and a seesaw are also available.
 The playground floor is made of sand.
 Children with buckets and shovels dig their way around.
 In fact, it's a great chance for little ones to practice sharing their toys.
 The small size and cozy atmosphere make this a great toddler park.
-You might see even birds flying or spot one of the resident rabbits scampering across the area.
+You might even see birds flying or spot one of the resident rabbits scampering across.
 Benches are available for grown-ups, and a large field for soccer or baseball is located at the back of the park.
 FREE

 Rockville Centre Recreation Center – Rockville Centre

-Renovated in 2017, the RVC rec center not only added a spray park to cool down, but a state-of-the-art smart playground for interactive play.
+Renovated in 2017, the RVC rec center not only added a spray park to cool down but a state-of-the-art smart playground for interactive play.
 By scanning QR codes on the side of the play structure, you will be led to a downloadable app.
-You then have access to read-a-long stories such as The Ugly Duckling and The Little Mermaid, which tie in to the play space.
+You then have access to read along with stories such as The Ugly Duckling and The Little Mermaid, which tie into the play space.
 There's no pressure to use the interactive features of the playground as there are plenty of small knobs and crawl-through spaces for your toddler.
 FREE